saf-dmitry/taskpaper-mode/README.md

  - `C-.`: Go to the current date.

- - `!`: Show diary items in calendar.
+ - `!`: Mark diary items in calendar.

 ## Date & Time Formats